avniphadkar/laundry-management-system/README.md

     - laravel/tinker: Version 2.5 or higher.
     - laravel/ui: Version 3.4 or higher.
     - spatie/laravel-permission: Version 5.5 or higher.

-## User Types and Permissions

-1. **Admin/Owner**
-   - Access: `<url>/admin/login`
-   - Manages articles, comments, categories, keywords, and other users (except Owner).

-2. **Reader**
-   - Reads and comments on articles with email addresses.
-   - Subscribes to new articles.
-   - Searches and navigates articles by categories.

 ## Installation